rdov/rdov.github.io/rdov_whitepaper.md

 #### Support

 Support can span the range from ongoing development and maintenance to live chat, DevOps, architectural advising, and more.
-These are Indirect Services that open source developers provide to suppliment their projects.
+These are Indirect Services that open source developers provide to supplement their projects.
 Often the need or desire for this support is engineered into an open source project, sacrificing UX for monetization.
 This monetization optimization is not necessary with RDOV, but they are not mutually exclusive either.

 While some support activities may come easily to developers, it is unlikely that an individual or small R&D team would have all of the skills and availability that support clients desire.
 Many open source projects have succeeded at this by incorporating and hiring specialized labor that will do much of the billable work.
 Ideally, this could be outsourced to a firm with 24/7 availability, who would read, comment on, and open new project issues based on their calls and complaints.
 If this outsourcing is accomplished, the developers may primarily receive the digested and technically formatted bug reports and feature requests that they expect.